 Martin Luther King & Civil Rights Free Tour

-On this free tour, we'll gain insight into Martin Luther King's life and his vital contributions to society.
+On this free tour, we will gain insight into Martin Luther King's life by exploring his birthplace and understanding his contributions to society.
 Description.

 - 2 hours